darkoni/SETI_message/README.md

 * what it lives on
 * the age of its solar system

-for now, i just made PHP script that downloads message and creates GIF image
+for now, i made PHP script that downloads message and creates GIF image

 how to start PHP script:

-php SETI_message.php
+`php SETI_message.php`

-downloaded message will be in file SETI_message.txt
+downloaded message will be in file `SETI_message.txt`

-image will be created in file SETI_message.gif
+image will be created in file `SETI_message.gif`